popey/grummage/README.md

 ## Installation

-Grummage is written in Python, and uses the Textual library for the UI.
+Grummage is written in Python and requires Python 3.8 or later.

 ### Pre-requisites